VinothSelvaraju/orangehummer/Readme.txt

 UI Setup
 --------
 UI Set requires Python 2.7 with Django 1.4.2.
-a) To run the web server, traverse to $HOME/code/processor/userInterface and type:
+1) To run the web server, traverse to $HOME/code/processor/userInterface and type: python manage.py runserver
-    python manage.py runserver
+2) Run the solr command in command prompt
-b) To visit the Orange Hummer website go to
+    Traverse to $HOME\Code\OrangeHummer\Solr.
+To launch the Jetty with the Solr WAR java -jar start.jar
-    http://localhost:8000/
+3) To visit the Orange Hummer website go to http://localhost:8000/